Wolf3s/xbmc4xbox-python/python/Doc/c-api/typeobj.rst

 .. c:member:: descrsetfunc PyTypeObject.tp_descr_set

-   An optional pointer to a function for setting and deleting a descriptor's value.
+   An optional pointer to a "descriptor set" function.

    The function signature is ::

       int tp_descr_set(PyObject *self, PyObject *obj, PyObject *value);

-   The *value* argument is set to *NULL* to delete the value.
    This field is inherited by subtypes.

    ..
 XXX explain.